khora369/Magic-Mirror-AI/README.md

 All knowledge is stored via ChromaDB, enabling contextual search and conversational memory.

 💻 How It Works
-Khôra runs on a Flask backend with either:
+Khôra currently only working on backend with either:

-Local deployment (via streamlit run or flask run)
+Local deployment (via streamlit run)

-Public deployment (via Render, Replit, or Railway)
+Public deployment (via Streamlit Cloud)

 The AI interface is simple: Ask your question.
 Receive an answer.
 Each response is filtered through Khôra’s personality — clear, wise, and non-poetic, unless guided otherwise.